 7.8.17 Tendon Angle

 Maximum tendon angle at the upper and lower flex assemblies is closely tied to maximum surge and yaw, with the addition of any tendon motion effects.
 Accuracy of fabrication and of foundation installation should also be considered.
-The maximum value is used for design of the flex assembly, for hull and foundation clearance allowance, and for calculating bending stresses in the tendon.
+The maximum value is used for the design of the flex assembly, for hull and foundation clearance allowance, and for calculating bending stresses in the tendon.

 The maximum angles may be calculated using the maximum surge and yaw calculation methods together to predict a maximum excursion for the upper flex joint.
 This can be used as input to an analysis of the tendon motion response that provides the angle responses.
 Due consideration of the consequences of exceeding the predicted extreme should be included when calculating the response.